How to Get Acrylic Paint off Windows

 The oil paint is applied slowly and in thick layers.
 You might notice uneven buildings, dry lines, or fewer cracks at the edges.
 This is common in older paintings.

-Incomplete side can reveal the base color
+An incomplete side can reveal the base color

 If the edges are not painted, you can use the base color or primer.
 Acrylic gesso usually appears light white and smooth.
 In contrast, traditional oil-primed canvas can be off-white or a bit yellow.